Get a demo

 Make Printing Part of a Zero-Trust Architecture

-As you continue your journey to the cloud and pivot to support new hybrid work scenarios, you need strategies and modernizing legacy security as top priorities, to move towards a zero-trust printing ecosystem.
-This will not only strengthen your security posture but also work to minimize your possible attack surface.
+As you continue your digital transformation journey and pivot to support new hybrid work scenarios and cloud environments, you need to keep security in mind.
+You need to keep your security strategy and modernizing legacy infrastructure as top priorities, to move towards a sustainable zero-trust printing ecosystem.

-Security teams like yours must look for ways to align print management and infrastructure with broader IT policies such as authentication, authorization, and role-based access control (RBAC).
-The best way to strengthen the security around your printing infrastructure is to rely on cloud print solutions that can use sophisticated identity verification systems like Ping ID.
+Your security team must look for ways to align print management and infrastructure with broader IT policies such as authentication, authorization, and role-based access control (RBAC).
+The best way to strengthen the security around your printing infrastructure is to rely on cloud print solutions that can use sophisticated identity verification like Ping ID.

 When you use cloud print, you no longer need to rely on clunky, high-maintenance printer drivers.
-Devices are also uniquely identifiable, meaning employees (and guests) can print from anywhere within your enterprise networks from their computers and mobile devices.
+Devices are also uniquely identifiable, meaning employees (and guests) can print from anywhere within your enterprise networks from their computers and mobile devices—as soon as they verify their identity, of course.

 Trust is established with certificates and Public Key Infrastructure (PKI) for applications running on PC clients, embedded, etc., and internal device tokens can be used to authenticate the device itself.